 Stacks and breechings must be designed to maintain a relatively constant draft at the boiler outlet without large variations.
-The draft at the boiler outlet should be maintained within +/- 0.1" wc. at low fire and up to +/- 0.25" at high fire, with intermediate draft proportional to firing rate.
-More important then the actual draft is the variation in draft at any given firing rate.
+The draft at the boiler outlet should be maintained within +/- 0.1" wc.
+More important than the actual draft is the variation in draft at any given firing rate.
 For example, a tall stack or multiple units in a single stack may have different draft conditions depending on the outside temperature and the number of units running.
-The draft variation at any given firing rate should be controlled to within +/- 0.1" wc.
+The draft variation at any given firing rate should be controlled to within +/- 0.05" wc.

-The stack should be designed to avoid wind influences

-from adjacent structures as well as preventing the flue products from entering inlet ducts, windows or other occupied areas.
+The stack should be designed to avoid wind influences from adjacent structures as well as preventing the flue products from entering inlet ducts, windows or other occupied areas.
 It should be of sufficient height to extend above the roof of the building or adjoining buildings to avoid down drafts in the stack or the possibility of carrying combustion gases to undesirable locations.
 Local codes should be checked for criteria on heights and exit velocities.
 The breeching should be designed to be as straight and short as practical, to minimize pressure fluctuations.
 Smooth bends, gradual transitions, low velocities and tight construction are all important.
 Round breechings are preferred to square or rectangular ducts because they are more efficient and less likely to generate noise on the flat side due to resonance.
 The size should be based on a maximum velocity of 30 ft/sec.
 Changes in direction must be as slow as possible.
 Circular elbows should be of at least a four piece construction with a centerline radius that is at least double the duct diameter (use three times the duct width for square ducts).
 The breeching should have a slight upward elevation (about 1" per foot) towards the stack to help induce a draft.
-Figure A shows the total BHP that can be fired within different breeching diameters.
+Figure C-15 shows the total BHP that can be fired within different breeching diameters.
 These can be multiple boilers of different size.

-OIL BURNING EQUIPMENT SHALL BE CONNECTED TO FLUES HAVING SUFFICIENT DRAFT AT ALL TIMES, TO ASSURE SAFE AND PROPER OPERATION OF THE BURNER.
+OIL BURNING EQUIPMENT SHALL BE CONNECTED TO FLUES HAVING SUFFICIENT DRAFT AT ALL TIMES.
+TO ASSURE SAFE AND PROPER OPERATION OF THE BURNER.

-The connection of the breeching to the stack or multiple boilers to a common breeching or stack must be done with care.
-The ducts should never be connected at a 90 degree angle, but rather a 45 degree angle where the flows will easily join each other.
-When connecting multiple boilers into a single breeching, the breeching size must be increased to accommodate the larger flow rates before the introduction of the added flow.
-These breeching size changes must be gradual, with no more then a 10 degree slope change in the duct.
+The connection of the breeching to the stack, or multiple boilers to a common breeching or stack, must be done with care.
+The ducts should never be connected at a 90° angle, but at a 45° angle where the flows will easily join each other.
+When connecting multiple boilers to a single breeching, the breeching size must be increased to accommodate the larger flow rates before the added flow is introduced.
+These size changes must be gradual, with no more then a 10° slope change in the duct.
 When multiple breechings are connected into a common stack, their locations must be staggered to prevent the flow of one breeching interfering with another.
+Figure C-14 shows these guidelines.